 Easy access to COVID-19 testing and vaccines.

-At all Arbors communities, residents can participate in on-site COVID-19 testing that provides peace of mind and helps us quickly identify infections in the community before they have a chance to spread.
+At all Arbors communities, residents can participate in COVID-19 testing that provides peace of mind and helps us quickly identify infections in the community before they have a chance to spread.
 Residents of The Arbors had access to COVID-19 vaccines earlier than seniors living in the local community, with multiple on-site vaccine clinics – no navigating through confusing websites only to find no open appointments!
 Nearly all our residents have now received both doses of the vaccine, giving them even more confidence in their ability to get back to the people and activities they love.
 Many staff have also been vaccinated.

 The strongest senior living communities offer safer socialization than anywhere else.
 New communal practices, like scheduled dining, small group gatherings, frequent sanitation, testing, and vaccines allow seniors to move about with confidence.
 The Arbors also quickly introduced virtual, interactive programming on The Arbors Activity Channel, including travel, spiritual studies, fitness classes, activities, games, crafts, and more.